siegeon/magic.lambda.scheduler/README.md

       /* Your tasks lambda object goes here /* .foo-something
 ```

+When supplying hours and minutes such as the above example illustrates, you must use military hours, implying from 00:00 to 23:59.

 If you provide an integer value between 1 and 28 as your **[repeat]** value, the scheduler will interpret this as the day of the month,
 and evaluate your task on this particular day of the month, at the specified **[time]**.
 Below is an example.